1841 OC-3

 Reverse 1840 A Die States

 1. Perfect die.
 In this early state faint die lines are visible slanting down to the left from the denticles above IC.
 These will be visible only on high-grade coins, strong XF or better.
-This and the following die state aren't seen on either of the 1841 die marriages since the die clashed while being used in 1840.
+This and the following die state aren't seen on either of the 1841 die marriages since the die clashed and was polished while being used in 1840.

-2. Very light clash marks in shield recesses 2 and 3.
+2. Light clash marks in shield recesses.

 3. Polished die.
 The light die lines above IC are no longer visible.